DennisHsu716/new_datect.github.io/README.md

-# 📰 Fake News Detection AI
+# 📰 Fake News Detection AI – NLP & Deep Learning
 ## 📌 Project Overview
 This project demonstrates a fake news detection pipeline using a baseline TF-IDF + Logistic Regression model and an advanced RoBERTa fine-tuning approach with Hugging Face Transformers, with the dataset stored in Google Drive and processed in Google Colab
 ## 📂 Repository Structure